-3. The SCEF sends a Set Suggested Network Configuration Request (External Identifier or MSISDN or External Group Identifier, SCEF ID, SCEF Reference ID, Maximum Latency (if provided), Maximum Response Time (if provided), Suggested Number of Downlink Packets (if provided), Group Reporting Guard Time, SCEF Reference ID for Deletion, the External Identifier(s) or MSISDN(s) of the individual member UE(s) to be cancelled or added, operation indication (cancellation or addition), MTC Provider Information) message to the HSS to configure the parameters on the HSS and on the MME/SGSN.
+3. The SCEF sends a Set Suggested Network Configuration Request (External Identifier or MSISDN or External Group Identifier, SCEF ID, SCEF Reference ID, Maximum Latency (if provided), Maximum Response Time (if provided), Suggested Number of Downlink Packets (if provided), Group Reporting Guard Time, SCEF Reference ID for Deletion, the External Identifier(s) or MSISDN(s) of the individual member UE(s) to be cancelled or added, operation indication (cancellation or addition), MTC Provider Information, MPS for Messaging indication) message to the HSS to configure the parameters on the HSS and on the MME/SGSN.
 If the External Group Identifier is included, External Identifier or MSISDN shall be ignored.

 NOTE 1: The MTC Provider Information in step 1 is an optional parameter.
 The SCEF should validate the provided MTC Provider Information and may override it to an SCEF selected MTC Provider Information based on configuration.
 How the SCEF determines the MTC Provider Information, if not present in step 1, is left to implementation (e.g. based on the requesting SCS/AS).